kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

     showRemove: true,        // hides remove button when false (also supported as legacy top-level showRemove)
     fixedSidebar: false,     // when true, sidebar stays expanded inline (no collapse control)
     renderAllGroups: false,  // when true, render optional object/array groups recursively and include arrays as [] in base data
-  },
+    showReset: false,        // when true, shows a reset button (with confirm); resets data and rebuilds },
 });